 Remove the hardware (B) securing the head jacket (01G, optional) and/or head assembly (01A) to the housing (04A).
-If so equipped, separate the head jacket (01G) from the head assembly.
-Remove and discard the O-rings (O) and gasket (01B).
+Separate the head jacket from the head assembly.
+Remove and discard the gasket (01B) or O-ring (O).

 Use caution to prevent the idler assembly from dropping off the idler pin; the idler may be damaged if it falls on a hard surface.